vtfk/dust-webservice/README.md

 Set `ACCEPTED_PATH_ROOT` to the root path of where all scripts are stored.
 All scripts to be invoked must be directly inside the root path or in any number of sub folders.

-Set `JWT_SECRET` to a super duper secret 🗝 to enable JWT token auth
+Set `JWT_SECRET` to a super duper secret 🗝 &nbsp; to enable JWT token auth

 Add `PAPERTRAIL_*` and `NODE_ENV` to enable papertrails logging